Let me first present the best defense I can for RAP before I argue for another conventional plan. I invite other defenses of RAP.

 Ostensibly this is convenient to the design of the privileged code because it may directly access the user space by the same addresses used by the user and, at the same time, access its own privileged data by their reserved addresses.

 Imagine, however, that an erroneous user mode program provides an address that is reserved according to the RAP.
-Without an extra programmed check by the privileged code this will result in access to privileged data.
+Without an extra programmed check by the privileged code this will result in erroneous access to privileged data.
 If the nature of the system call is to copy data from user space to user space then the result will be to copy between user space and privileged space where addresses in the privileged space are determined by the user code.
 To prevent this, every reference by privileged code, to user memory must be accompanied by a programmed check to ensure that the reference is not to a reserved address.
 A loop to follow a chain thru user space must perform the check for each iteration.
 Unix does this for some cases that I have checked, but not others.
 Unchecked accesses are likely to be exploitable as serious security flaws.
 They are not found by testing correct user code.
 This is why such systems are prone to security flaws.

 The Intel 386 had a closely related design flaw in its memory map.